scality/Zenko/docs/docsource/reference/apis/cloudserver/access_control/ACLs/grantable_permissions.rst

 Grantable Permissions
 =====================

-The set of permissions Zenko supports in an ACL is detailed in the following table.
+The set of permissions XDM   supports in an ACL is detailed in the following table.

 .. tabularcolumns:: X{0.20\textwidth}X{0.35\textwidth}X{0.35\textwidth}